Scripture Reference: 1 Samuel 1:1-20

 - See Prayer in Bible Class for Ideas

-- Write the word “Prayer” on the chalk/white board.
+- Write the word “Prayer” on the chalkboard/whiteboard.
 Then write “who? what? when? where? why?”
 As you call out a word (who? what? when? …) gently throw a bean bag (or any soft object) to a child.
 When the child catches the bag then they need to give an example of the word you called out.
 Example: say “where?” and throw the bag.
-Child catches and answers: “at home.”
+The child catches it and answers: “at home.”
 That child says “when?” and throws the bag.
 The next child catches it and the game continues.
 Encourage the children to throw to children who haven’t had a turn.